-My 10 Meter Propogation Beacon transmits on 28.2165MHz at 5 watts.
+My 10 Meter Propogation Beacon at Rose Lake transmits on 28.2165MHz at 5 watts.
 It's pretty much always on with a couple of deep cycle batteries for power.
-The transmitter is an old Realistic HTX-100 running through the Kenwood AT-130 tuner to an A-99 vertical.
+The transmitter is an old Realistic HTX-100.
+The antenna is an A-99 vertical.
 The keyer is an ID-O-Matic by N0XAS.
 The receiver in the HTX-100 smoked, literally, years ago but the transmitter just keeps on going.
 I have a small fan in back of the radio to keep things a little cool For me part of the fun of having the beacon is playing with antennas.
-So far it's had a loop, dipole, and verticals 8', 17', 31' and 120' long, hence the tuner.
+So far it's had a loop, dipole, and verticals 8', 17', 31' and 120' long.
 Bill, WJ5O is sort of the USA Beacon Guru.
 His website has everything you've ever wanted to know about beacons and then some. http://www.qsl.net/wj5o/

 I really like knowing if the beacon is getting out and to where, so please drop me a email or QSL if you happen to hear it.

-The picture on my QSL card above is the winter view from the QTH.
+The picture on my QSL card above is the winter view from the Rose Lake QTH.
 I QSL for all cards received.
 No SASE is required.
 I also reply to all beacon reports sent via email or snail mail.
 If you would like a QSL card from me confirming your report, please request it.
 I regulary upload my log, once a month or so, to LoTW.
 Presently I don't use other electronic QSL systems.

 As for work, I don't.
 I retired in 2004 from the Federal Aviation Administration as the Telecommunications Manager for the 7 western states.